Our Trainers

 For further information and for any queries please email: training@phoenix.asn.au

-Coby Greer (she/her) has 25 years of experience in human services.
+Coby (she/her) has 25 years of experience in human services.
 She is a counsellor (Ma.
 Counselling), clinical supervisor, psycho-educational trainer, certified yoga teacher, a Trauma Center Trauma Sensitive Yoga facilitator (320-hour) and has completed a post-graduate diploma in Family and Relationship Therapy.

 Read more below